akihikodaki/dts/test_plans/pipeline_test_plan.rst

 All the supporting files for this test suite are maintained in the folder named "pipeline" present in the {DTS_SRC_DIR}/dep directory.

+Crypto device library installation is prerequisite to run/execute ipsec testcases.
+The testcases added in the testsuite uses "Intel(R) Multi-Buffer Crypto for IPsec Library (AESNI MB PMD)" as a crypto device for encryption and decryption.
+Installation of crypto device library must be done before executing ipsec testcases for successful execution.
+A sample script for the installation of the crypto device (here, AESNI MB) has been provided at {DTS_SRC_DIR}/dep/pipeline/} directory.

 Directory Structure of Each Test Case
 =====================================
 Within {DTS_SRC_DIR}/dep/pipeline folder, all files related to a particular test case are maintained